 When Is It Time to Develop a Strategy for Your Nonprofit?

-Many nonprofits embark on strategic planning on a routine basis creating a new strategy every two or three years.
-Others plan only when someone, usually a grant funder or donor, requests it.
+Many nonprofits embark on strategic planning on a routine basis, creating a new strategy every two or three years.
+Others plan only when someone requests it, usually a grant funder or donor.

-But when do you really need a new strategy?
+But when do you need a new strategy?

-If your current strategy meets these criteria, you need a new strategic plan, not a new strategy.
+If your current strategy meets these criteria, you need a new strategic plan, not a new approach.

 Successful nonprofits preserve the same strategy for years to build momentum and simplify operations.

 One secret of Mote’s success under his leadership was their financial strategy.
-In the late 1970s, Mote’s leaders realized that Mote needed to obtain individual donations from the community to fund research- the Laboratory’s mission.
-This realization became the financial strategy of Mote for decades.
+In the late 1970s, Mote’s leaders realized that Mote needed individual donations from the community to fund research- the Laboratory’s mission.
+This realization became Mote’s financial strategy for decades.

 In the 1970s, Mote began youth programs using this community donation strategy.
 They developed science education resources and summer camps for local children.
 In the 1980s, Mote added an aquarium.
 This facility provided over one million dollars in operating support and 352,000 visitors.
 Later, using the same master plan, Mote added limited-time exhibits to the aquarium, including visits with penguins and sea lions.
 While the programs, aquariums, and special exhibits look like mission-earned revenue enterprises, their strategic function is to create and renew relationships with local donors.

 Mote’s example brings us back to your strategy.
-You need a new strategy when your current isn’t helping you win, can’t be rapidly understood, and fails to help with decisions.
+You need a new strategy when your current one isn’t helping you win, cannot be rapidly understood, and fails to help you make decisions.

 When Is the BEST Time to Begin the Strategic Planning Process?